 The Cathedral of St. John the Baptist

-We have tried a couple of times to get into the restaurant Husk, in both Charleston and Savannah, so we were excited about our dinner reservation.
-It was a great evening!
-Husk is housed in the former Elk’s Lodge from 1908 – 1978, and was gutted by fire in 2009.
+We have tried a couple of times to get into the restaurant Husk, both in Charleston and Savannah, so we were excited about our dinner reservation.
+It was a great evening!, and they made it a very special birthday celebration!
+Husk is housed in the former Elk’s Lodge from 1908 – 1978, which was gutted by fire in 2009.
 It took nearly three years to renovate the space.
-It was worth the wait!
+It was worth the wait, as it’s beautiful!

 The food was outstanding, as was the service, and we were seated between two fun and friendly tables, one of which was trying to convince us that Savannah was the city we wanted to retire in!